wadedismukes/treeducken_deprecated/README.md

 ```
 To simulate 10 replicates of species trees with 100 extant taxa at a species birth rate of 0.5 and a species death rate of 0.2.
 One may also use the `-i` flag with a settings file (see the example file) that has these parameters (or a combination of the two).

-A bash script, `config_sim.sh`, has been provided that makes the directories where the newick trees are stored and then runs `treeducken` with the `-i simSettings.txt` option.
-If you would not like the bash script to run `treeducken` simply delete or comment out the line; however, you must run this script to make the correct directory structure to save the tree files.
-If you do not run this, then the files will not be saved.